mamathams/assignment-3/README.md

 # assignment-3
-hi mamamtha welcome to git and deploy the projects
+hi mamamtha welcome to git
+deploy the projects